duanweiqianggh/learngitnew/readme.txt

-This id one file
+This id two file
-hahaha
+heiheihei